 As a higher education institution, the University of Rhode Island recognizes its unique opportunity to make significant contributions toward a more sustainable society through teaching, research and outreach.
 Our vision for sustainability on campus is one where all members of the community are engaged in the pursuit of practices and principles toward a sustainable economy, a healthy ecosystem, and an environmentally just society.

 URI was among the first institutions to join the American College and University President’s Climate Commitment (ACUPCC), and we are committed to achieving eventual climate neutrality on campus and integrating sustainability into the curriculum.
-The URI Climate Action Plan (CAP), Campus Sustainability Strategic Plan, and Greenhouse Gas Inventory are just a few of the green initiatives we are most proud of.
-The University is honored to have been featured in The Princeton Review’s “Guide to Green Colleges” in every edition since 2010, most recently in 2015.
+The URI Strategic Plan for Campus Sustainability and Climate Action and Greenhouse Gas Inventory and Report are just a few of the green initiatives we are most proud of.
+The University is honored to have been featured in The Princeton Review’s “Guide to Green Colleges” in every edition since 2010, most recently in 2017.

 The Sustainability @ URI website is intended to serve as a portal to the University’s sustainability initiatives, and to celebrate what individuals and groups on campus are doing to help us move toward our carbon neutrality goals.
 We encourage colleges, schools, and administrative departments across the University to contact us and share their information – whether it’s a new class that’s being offered, research being done, or an opportunity to participate in a campus event related to sustainability.

 Explore this site to learn how URI is encouraging the campus community to not only